Tim-Shaffer/bamazon/README.md

         * GROUP BY

 ## Command Line Interface (CLI)
-* tasked with creating a CLI that interacts with a user and provides options or data based on a role
+* Tasked with creating a CLI that interacts with a user and provides options or data based on a role

 * Create an Amazon-like storefront that will Create, Read, and Update data within a MySQL database.
     * The app will take in orders from Customers and deplete stock from the store's inventory.